Synthetic biology: In silico technique

 Synthetic biology in silico and the various strategies are interconnected.
 The development of complex designs, whether they are metabolic pathways, fundamental cellular processes, or chassis genomes, is one of the major difficulties faced by the four synthetic-biology methods outlined above.
 Because of this, synthetic biology has a robust in silico branch, similar to systems biology, that aims to create computational models for the design of common biological components or synthetic circuits, which are essentially simulations of synthetic organisms.

 The practical application of simulations and models through bioengineering or other fields of synthetic biology is the long-term goal of in silico synthetic biology.
 Many of the computational simulations of synthetic organisms up to this point possess little to no direct analogy to living things.
 Due to this, in silico synthetic biology is regarded as a separate group in this article.

 It is sensible to integrate the five areas under the umbrella of synthetic biology as one unified area of study.
 Even though they focus on various facets of life, such as metabolic regulation, essential elements, or biochemical makeup, these five strategies all work toward the same end: creating new types of living organisms.
 Additionally, the varied methodologies begin with numerous methodological approaches, which leads to the diversity of synthetic biology approaches.

 Synthetic biology is an interdisciplinary field that draws from and is inspired by many different scientific disciplines, not one single field or technique.
 Synthetic biologists all have the same underlying objective of designing and producing new forms of life, despite the fact that they may employ various methodologies, techniques, and research instruments.
 Any evaluation of synthetic biology, whether it examines ethical, legal, or safety considerations, must take into account the fact that while some questions, risks, and issues are unique to each technique, in other circumstances, synthetic biology as a whole must be taken into consideration.

 Four engineering approaches

 Synthetic biology has traditionally been divided into four different engineering approaches: top down, parallel, orthogonal and bottom up.

 To replicate emergent behaviours from natural biology and build artificial life, unnatural chemicals are used.
 The other looks for interchangeable components from biological systems to put together and create systems that do not work naturally.
 In either case, a synthetic objective compels researchers to venture into new area in order to engage and resolve issues that cannot be readily resolved by analysis.
 Due to this, new paradigms are driven to arise in ways that analysis cannot easily do.
-In addition to equipments that oscillate, creep, and play tic-tac-toe, synthetic biology has produced diagnostic instruments that enhance the treatment of patients with infectious diseases.
+In addition to devices that oscillate, creep, and play tic-tac-toe, synthetic biology has produced diagnostic instruments that enhance the treatment of patients with infectious diseases.